ruby-amqp/rubymarchhare.info/articles/guides.md

 This guide covers:

- * What to check when your apps that use Bunny and RabbitMQ misbehave
+ * What to check when your apps that use March Hare and RabbitMQ misbehave